Gifford, East Lothian: History

 The village of Gifford takes its name from the 13th-century Sir Hugo de Giffard of Yester, whose ancient Scoto-Norman family possessed the baronies of Yester, a name that derives from the Cambro-British word Ystrad (modern Welsh: Vale), Morham, and Duncanlaw in Haddingtonshire, and Tayling and Poldame in the counties of Perthshire and Forfar.

 The first Hugo de Giffard's grandson, Hugh de Giffard, was a magician who built Yester Castle (1/2 mi south-east of the present-day Yester House), the ruins and an underground chamber (the 'Goblin Ha') of which can be seen in Yester Wood.
 The same Hobgoblin Hall featured in the poem "Marmion" by Walter Scott.

 The Mercat Cross was built in 1780 and is still standing in the centre of the village.
 Gifford Town Hall started life as an early 18th century private house which was later extended and then partially rebuilt.

 The ITV television series Adam Smith was filmed in and around Gifford in the early 1970s.

 Former industries

 The initial chief industry in the town was the paper mill, which was once the source of the Bank of Scotland's bank notes.
 However, this mill closed in the late 18th century and since then the village has largely been residential and supported local farming communities, although a pottery, known as Castle Wynd Pottery, operated at Gifford for a short time in the 1950s.

 Church

 The earliest recorded presence of a church in the area is in 1241, the ruins of which lie in the woods beside Yester House, to the south-west of the village centre.
+This old church is called St. Bathan's Chapel, having been dedicated to Saint Baithin, a 6th century monk from Tír Chonaill (now mainly County Donegal) in the west of Ulster.
 A church also once stood at Duncanlaw, a former settlement to the south-east of the main village.
 The present building (in the centre of the village) was built in 1710.